INN/docs/style-guides/code/assets.md

 # Best Practices for Assets

+**Note:** for now, this document only covers best practices for assets as they apply to the [INN app template](https://github.com/INN/app-template).

 ### General

-* When using the NPR app template, use their [assets rig](https://github.com/nprapps/app-template/blob/master/PROJECT_README.md#save-media-assets).
-Do **not** commit them to the project repository.
+* When using the INN app template, use the [assets rig](https://github.com/INN/app-template/blob/master/PROJECT_README.md#save-media-assets).
+Do **not** commit assets to the project repository.

 ### Photos